caylamiller/actintracking/README.md

 This code was run successfully on both Matlab 2015a and 2020b on Windows 10.

 ### To run:
 1. Download all files.
 2. Add matlab_functions directory to the matlab path.
+3. Unzip sample_data.zip.
+Move sample_data folder to the directory in which MainScript.m is stored.
-3. Run MainScript.m from the directory in which MainScript is stored.
+4. Run MainScript.m from the directory in which MainScript is stored.
 (Otherwise input and output directories in the script, lines 4 - 17 would need to be modified appropriately.)

 For the first run, you may wish to modify certain run parameters to run more quickly (at the cost of loss of information):
 1. imgnums (line 20) = the image numbers (as names in sample_data) that will be analyzed.
 You may wish to run only one image (e.g. 18) during the first run to ensure all toolboxes are properly installed and all scripts run.